EXPLORING GAMIFICATION DESIGN: THE GAME ELEMENTS

 To build a successful gamification strategy indeed, we need to go down this sort of “revised funnel” (marketers will catch the citation):

 If you aren’t feeling confident with general knowledge of gamification yet, we suggest you to read this article before diving into more theoretical matters.

-How to build a game
+A bit of general knowledge first: how to build a game

 As we’ve mentioned in our previous articles, one of the most important components to consider when building a gamification strategy, are emotions.